1412kauti/JavaFX-GUI-Event-Management-System/README.md

 The *launch()* method will detect from which class it is called, So there is no need to explicitly specify which class to launch.

-All subclasses of the JavaFXApplication class must implement the abstract start() method of the Application class (or be an abstract subclass of Application itself).
+All subclasses of the JavaFXApplication class must implement the abstract *start()* method of the Main class (or be an abstract subclass of Main itself).

-The start() method takes a single parameter of the type Stage .
+The *start()* method takes a single parameter of the type **Stage** .
 The stage is where all the visual parts of the JavaFX application are displayed.
-The Stage object is created for you by the JavaFX runtime.
+The Stage object is created by default by the JavaFX runtime.

-The othe